verbb/formie/docs/get-started/configuration.md

 - `defaultExportFolder` sets the default folder used by form export console commands.

 ## Control Panel
 You can also manage many configuration settings through the control panel by visiting **Formie → Settings**.
+Form, field, and notification defaults are managed on the dedicated **Defaults** settings page.

 ### Alerts Configuration
 Supply a nested array for the name and email of each contact to receive alert notifications.
 The first value should contain the name, and the second value should contain the email address.